 Hyperventilation can result from an excessive tidal volume, respiratory rate, or both.
 The use of a mechanical ventilator may enable better control of minute volume and minimise hyperventilation, as well as freeing a rescuer from this task.

 Minute volume (tidal volume x respiratory rate) determines PaCO2.
 The optimal value is not known, but hypocarbia and anything more than mild hypercarbia appear detrimental to outcome.
 Aim for a PaCO2 within a normal range, even in a patient with head injury, where hyperventilation-induced vasoconstriction may actually worsen cerebral oxygen delivery.

 Chest compressions during CPR

 - Start chest compressions as soon as cardiac arrest is confirmed.

-Full guidance on chest compression technique is provided in Adult basic life support and automated external defibrillation
+Full guidance on chest compression technique is provided in our guideline on adult basic life support and automated external defibrillation.

 - Place the hands in the centre of the chest, which is the middle of lower half of the sternum.